tauteo/robotics-club/lesson-plans/connecting-remotely.md

    ssh-keygen -t rsa -b 4096
    ```

-   this will generate the `~/.ssh/id_rsa.pub` file with the new key inside
+   this will generate the `~/.ssh/id_rsa.pub` file with a new key inside
 2. Then copy the public key to the remote system

    ```bash